KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown for invalid casting or explicit conversion.

-    throw [System.InvalidCastException]::New("The exception that is thrown for invalid casting or explicit conversion.")
+    throw [System.InvalidCastException]::New('The exception that is thrown for invalid casting or explicit conversion.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.InvalidCastException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.InvalidCastException.aspx)